Tribalism: Concept evolution

 According to a study by Robin Dunbar at the University of Liverpool, social group size is determined by primate brain size.
 Dunbar's conclusion was that most human brains can really understand only an average of 150 individuals as fully developed, complex people.
 That is known as Dunbar's number.
 In contrast, anthropologist H. Russell Bernard and Peter Killworth have done a variety of field studies in the United States that came up with an estimated mean number of ties, 290, roughly double Dunbar's estimate.
 The Bernard–Killworth median of 231 is lower because of upward straggle in the distribution, but it is still appreciably larger than Dunbar's estimate.

 Canadian writer Malcolm Gladwell expanded on this conclusion sociologically in his book, The Tipping Point, where members of one of his types, Connectors, were successful by their larger-than-average number of close friendships and capacity for maintaining them, which tie together otherwise-unconnected social groups.
 According to such studies, then, "tribalism" is a hard-to-escape fact of human neurology simply because many human brains are not adapted to working with large populations.
 Once a person's limit for connection is reached, the human brain resorts to some combination of hierarchical schemes, stereotypes and other simplified models to understand so many people.

+American cultural psychologist and leadership professor Michael W. Morris parses tribal influences into three factors in his book Tribal: How the Cultural Instincts That Divide Us Can Help Bring Us Together.The peer instinct relates to conformity, and how humans look to their classmates, peers, and neighbors for signals of behavior.
+The hero instinct relates to our upward fascination toward role models—celebrities, CEOs, and MVPs model the behavior some hope to emulate.
+The ancestor instinct relates to tradition and rituals, how humans find comfort in the old and their zeal to keep routines alive.
+Morris argues these instincts explain the successes and failures of companies, grassroots movements, and sports teams.